jspecify/jspecify/docs/docs/spec.md

 Because the JLS already has rules for determining the [base type] for a type usage, this section covers only how to determine its [nullness operator].

-To determine the nullness operator, apply the following rules in order.
+To determine the nullness operator *in a recognized location*, apply the following rules in order.
 Once one condition is met, skip the remaining conditions.

--   If the type usage is in an intrinsically non-null locations listed earlier, its nullness operator is `MINUS_NULL`.
+> If the type usage is in an intrinsically non-null location listed earlier,
+> its nullness operator is `MINUS_NULL`.
+> For other unrecognized locations, no nullness operator is applicable.
+>
 > For example, if the type usage is the type of the field corresponding to
 > an enum constant, its nullness operator is `MINUS_NULL`.
-In source code,
-    > there is nowhere in the Java grammar for the type of an enum constant to
-    > be written.
-Still, enum constants have a type, which is made explicitly
-    > visible in the compiled class file.
-    >
 > As another example, if the type usage is a component of a return type in
 > an annotation interface, its nullness operator is `MINUS_NULL`.

 -   If the type usage is annotated with `@Nullable` and *not* with `@NonNull`, its nullness operator is `UNION_NULL`.